vinayakyengandul/greytrix-ui-kit/README.md

   - **position** - GtPosition - Provide aposition for the icon to be displayed before or after the text.
   - **textAlign** - TextAlign - This is used for Align the text, Default value is TextAlign.start.
   - **maxLines** - int - Text Field define maxline if null its showing default.
+  - **iconTextMainAxisAlignment** - MainAxisAlignment - This is for main axis alignment between icon and Text, default is MainAxisAlignment.center.
+  - **iconTextCrossAxisAlignment** - CrossAxisAlignment - This is for Cross axis alignment between icon and Text, default is CrossAxisAlignment.center.

 - Example